Scientific Name

 Description

 Euphorbia primulifolia is a succulent geophyte with a large tuber that merges into a short stem with a rosette of 4 to 12 dark green leaves.
-The tuber grows up to 6 inches (15 cm) long and up to 2.8 inches (7 cm) in diameter.
-Leaves are flat or undulate, up to 4.4 inches (11 cm) long and 1.6 inches (4 cm) wide.
+The tuber can grow up to 6 inches (15 cm) long and up to 2.8 inches (7 cm) in diameter.
+The leaves are flat or undulate, measuring up to 4.4 inches (11 cm) in length and 1.6 inches (4 cm) in width.
 The plant usually blooms before the leaves appear.

 The flowers are small and white to pink in color.